The Clark Brothers

 The Clark Brothers, consisting of Steve (1924 – February 2017) and James ("Jimmy") (23 July 1922 – 30 October 2009), were an American double act, who achieved success in Britain in the postwar period.
 They were thought to be the last of the "brothers" acts of tap-dancing's golden age.
 During their career, they appeared alongside Frank Sinatra and The Beatles, and opened The Sands in Las Vegas.
 The Clark Brothers also played at Madison Square Gardens and the Apollo Theatre in New York.

 Early lives

-Born to parents Cornelius and Octavia, the Clark Brothers grew up in poverty in Philadelphia with sisters Fredretha, Lorraine,l and Evelyn, and a brother, Cornelius.
+Born to parents Cornelius and Octavia, the Clark Brothers grew up in poverty in Philadelphia with sisters Fredretha, Lorraine, and Evelyn, and a brother, Cornelius.
 The brothers were cousins of Sammy Davis Jr. By the age of 12, Steve, the youngest, was a seasoned soloist, singing and dancing.
 The two brothers' first engagement was at the Cotton Club in Harlem, when they were 15 and 17.
 In 1948, Frank Sinatra suggested they go to Britain with a show, and the country became their permanent home.